cmb69/chart_xh/README.md

 Note that you can export regular charts in the plugin adminstration to JSON, so you can define charts as usual, export them, and then just add a couple of options, or tweak them otherwise.

+### Manual Editing of Chart Files

+If you edit chart files manually, it is recommended to use an editor with support for RelaxNG schema, and to validate against `chart.rng` in the root folder of the plugin.
+Failure to do so might cause load errors of the charts.
+If that happens, you can use the `Check` button in the plugin administration, to find out what is wrong with the chart.

 ## Troubleshooting